backdrop-contrib/securitytxt/README.txt

 ──────────────────────────────

-  The Security.txt configuration page can be found under `System' on the Drupal configuration page.
+  The Security.txt configuration page can be found under `System' on the Backdrop configuration page.
 Fill in all the details you want to add to your `security.txt' file, then press the `Save configuration' button.
 You should then proceed to the `Sign' tab of the configuration form.

 3.3 Security.txt signing